Jānis Vanags

-Jānis Vanags (born 25 May 1958, Liepāja) is a Latvian Lutheran Archbishop.
-Since 1993 he has been the Archbishop of Riga in the Evangelical Lutheran Church of Latvia.
+Jānis Vanags (born 25 May 1958) is a Latvian retired Lutheran bishop.
+He was Archbishop of Riga in the Evangelical Lutheran Church of Latvia from 1993 until his retirement in 2025.

 Vanags is seen as conservative on theological or moral issues and opposes women's ordination.
 He also opposes abortion and euthanasia, and encourages homosexual people to be chaste.
 He presided over the agreement of fellowship with the Lutheran Church–Missouri Synod of the United States.

 Background and education

 Vanags studied at Liepaja 5th High School (1965–1976), the Latvian State University Chemistry Department (1976–1982), and the Lutheran Theological Seminar (1984–1989).
 He worked as a chemistry teacher in Riga Vilis Lacis 31st High School (1982–1985).

 Religious career

 Vanags was ordained as a pastor in 1985.
-He was appointed by the Synod to lead the Evangelical Lutheran Church of Latvia in 1993, following the death of Kārlis Gailītis, the previous archbishop, in a car crash.
+He was appointed by the synod to lead the Evangelical Lutheran Church of Latvia in 1993, following the death of Kārlis Gailītis, the previous archbishop, in a car crash.
+He was consecrated to the episcopate by the Lutheran Bishop of Stockholm, Henrik Svenungsson, on 29 August 1993.

-Lutheranism is the leading faith in Latvia, with a quarter of the country's 2.4 million population counted by the church as active members.
+Lutheranism is the leading religious tradition in Latvia, with a quarter of the country's 2.4 million population counted by the church as active members.
 Vanags has returned to the historic practice of the Lutheran Church by refusing to ordain women since his appointment in 1993.
+The ordination of women was formally banned by the synod in 2016.

+He retired on 30 August 2025 during a service in Riga Cathedral where he laid his crozier and pectoral cross on the altar of the cathedral.